jrockwv/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+for each provides the function for the array element where as map makes a new array, i think.

 2. What is the difference between a function and a method?

+a method is a function with a function inside of it where as a function just has keys and values.

 3. What is closure?

+closure is, for example, everything inside of a function and method.

 4. Describe the four rules of the 'this' keyword.

+A. window/global object binding is when the value of 'this' is on the global scale/window

+B. Implicit Binding is when a dot calls a function and the object before the dot is 'this'

+C. New Binding is whne we use a constructor function and this refers to specific isntances of the object

+D. Explicit Binding is when we use call or apply method.

 5. Why do we need super() in an extended class?

+it cleans the code up and pulls the attributes together, i believe.

 ## Project Set up